camptocamp/c2cgeoportal/doc/administrator/raster.rst

 ``round`` specifies how the result must be rounded.
 For instance '1': round to the unit, '0.01': round to the hundredth, an so on.

-Those raster data will be used by the RightClick, the YXZ and the Profile components.
+Those raster data will be used by the RightClick, the YXZ and the Profile CGXP components.